thisispivi/Deep-Learning-Supermarket/README.md

 ```

 ### Liblinear Version
 Here we use the liblinear library to use linears svm to perform the classification.

-In the first rows there's the conversion of the data to the one compatible to liblinear.
+In the first rows of the code there are the conversions of the data to the one compatible to liblinear.

 Next we train the model passing the labels and the features.
+To train the model we insert an option (```-s 2```) to use the **L2-regularized L2-loss support vector classification (primal)**.
+The default is **L2-regularized L2-loss support vector classification (dual)**, but it gives many warning because it reaches the max number of iterations.

 ![Train](img/Train.png)